stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 #### CmdStan parameters

-The named arguments must be translated into a valid call to the cmdstan sampler.
+The named arguments must be translated into a valid call to the CmdStan sampler.
-This requires assembling the arguments into a specific order and adding additional cmdstan arguments.
+This requires assembling the arguments into a specific order and adding additional CmdStan arguments.

 * Random seed - CmdStan arg must be preceded by `random`
     + `seed` - random seed